ArcaneMage/javalaboratories-enigma-machine/README.md

 ```
 keytool -rfc -v -exportcert -alias javalaboratories-org -file javalaboratories-org.cer -keystore keys-vault.jks
 ```
 This file can be issued to anybody for encryption purposes, but **DO NOT** inform them the `private key` password.
-Copy the `keys-vault.jks` file to the `config` directory in the installation, ie: `$HOME/opt/javalaboratories-enigma-machine/config`.
+Next step is to copy the `keys-vault.jks` file to the `config` directory in the installation, ie: `$HOME/opt/javalaboratories-enigma-machine/config`.
 The final step in this configuration is the environment variable `EM_HOME` to be set in the operating system's user profile:
 ```
 # ENIGMA MACHINE